Scholarships & Funding Opportunities

 This annual scholarship was established in 2006 by IEME to aid students studying emergency management planning at College of the Environment.

 Outstanding academic candidate pursuing a degree in environmental science who is the first generation in family to pursue a college degree or who is from an underrepresented population.
-Candidates must submit the College of the Environment scholarship application and a one-page essay describing why they have chosen this path and how it relates to their goals.

 The MDU Resources Foundation Scholarship is intended to benefit College of the Environment students from communities served by Cascade Natural Gas Corporation.
-Recipients must be a sophomore from Western Washington with a 3.0 GPA or higher and majoring in Energy Studies, Environmental Studies or Environmental Science.

 This endowed scholarship was established in 1985 in memory of Richard Brian Whitmire, a Huxley College of the Environment student whose focus was terrestrial ecosystems.
 Whitmire worked in reforestation for six years prior to coming to Huxley College.